ami17355/cs1302-ce30/README.md

 1. **NEXT GROUP MEMBER:** Now, write the code in `main` to sort the `users` array by user age using each of the four algorithms available in the `cs1302.sorting` package.
 For this problem, you will need to supply a custom `Comparator<MyFaceUser>` implementation (probably using a lambda expression).
 You may use the standard swapper.
-You can ommit the call to `printSorted` (too many users), however, you will probably want to include a call to `printStats`.
+You can omit the call to `printSorted` (too many users), however, you will probably want to include a call to `printStats`.

    1. Once your code code compiles and runs, **run it a couple times**.
 Each time, does your